rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 Network Watcher currently has the following capabilities:

 * Topology
-  * Provides a network level view showing the various interconnections and associations between network resources in a resource group
+  * Provides a network level view showing the various interconnections and associations between network resources in a resource group.
 * Variable Packet capture
   * Captures packet data in and out of a virtual machine.
-The packet data can be stored in a blob store or on the local disk in .cap format
+The packet data can be stored in a blob store or on the local disk in .cap format.
 * IP flow verify
-  * Checks if a packet is allowed or denied based on flow information 5-tuple packet parameters (Destination IP, Source IP, Destination Port, Source Port, and Protocol)
+  * Checks if a packet is allowed or denied based on flow information 5-tuple packet parameters (Destination IP, Source IP, Destination Port, Source Port, and Protocol).
 * Next hop
-  * Determines the next hop for packets being routed in the Azure Network Fabric
+  * Determines the next hop for packets being routed in the Azure Network Fabric.
 * Security group view
-  * Gets the effective and applied security rules that are applied on a VM
+  * Gets the effective and applied security rules that are applied on a VM.
 * NSG Flow logging
-  * Flow logs for Network Security Groups enable you to capture logs related to traffic that are allowed or denied by the security rules in the group
+  * Flow logs for Network Security Groups enable you to capture logs related to traffic that are allowed or denied by the security rules in the group.
 * Virtual Network Gateway and Connection troubleshooting
-  * Provides the ability to troubleshoot Virtual Network Gateways and Connections
+  * Provides the ability to troubleshoot Virtual Network Gateways and Connections.
 * Network subscription limits
-  * View your network resource usage against limits
+  * View your network resource usage against limits.
 * Configuring Diagnostics Log
-  * A single pane to enable or disable Diagnostics logs for network resources in a resource group
+  * A single pane to enable or disable Diagnostics logs for network resources in a resource group.
 * Connectivity (Preview)
-  * Verifies the possibility of establishing a direct TCP connection from a virtual machine to a given endpoint
+  * Verifies the possibility of establishing a direct TCP connection from a virtual machine to a given endpoint.

 <br>